CLRX/CLRX-mirror/doc/ClrxDisasm.md

 * **<-m>**, **--metadata>**

     Print metadata from AMD Catalyst binaries to output.
-For a AMD Catalyst binaries, disassembler prints internal metadata.
-For a GalliumCompute binaries disassembler prints argument of the kernel and proginfo entries.
+For AMD Catalyst binaries, disassembler prints internal metadata.
+For GalliumCompute binaries disassembler prints argument of the kernel and proginfo entries.

 * **-d**, **--data**

     Print data section from binaries.
 For AMD Catalyst binaries disassembler prints global constant data, and '.data' section for particular kernel executables.
-For GalliumCompute binaries disassembler prints a global constant data.
+For GalliumCompute binaries disassembler prints global constant data.

 * **-c**, **--calNotes**

-    Print list of the ATI CAL notes and their content from AMD Catalyst binaries to output.
+    Print list of ATI CAL notes and their content from AMD Catalyst binaries to output.

 * **-C**, **--config**